 We received great interest in our last comparison article between VRTY vs Google Tours Creator and compare VRTY and Google Tour Creators in a Table format.
 So this time we decided to write another article comparing VRTY with another well known VR software, ClassVR.

 Both ClassVR and VRTY have an online platform for educators to utilise and create VR content for their lesson plans.
 However, the structure and function of both online platforms are different.
-The structure of ClassVR focuses on viewing VR contents.
+The structure of ClassVR focuses on viewing VR content.
 It is mainly for teachers to manage and connect VR scenes from the ClassVR library to the ClassVR headsets for students to view.
 Educators have a screen to oversee where the students are viewing in the scene while they are in the VR headset.
 Educators also have the control to guide the students on where to see while in VR mode, perfect for a classroom setting.

 As for the VRTY platform, it is a creation tool for educators and students to create, build and share their VR/360° projects to others.
 Educators and students have their own VRTY account to express their creativity and create a VR/360° project.
 They can choose their own scenes and create their very own marker (hotspot) icons to place in the VR scene.
 Also, they have the freedom to create marker content which can include images, GIFs, videos and audio for the viewers to see when they interact with the markers.
 VRTY also have a CoLab feature, where the educator can guide multiple viewers throughout the same VR/360° project at the same time.

-As ClassVR mainly focuses on viewing VR contents, they provide hundreds of VR scenes for educators to choose from for their students to view and experience.
+As ClassVR mainly focuses on viewing VR content, they provide hundreds of VR scenes for educators to choose from for their students to view and experience.
 Creators can upload 360° images and videos for their students to experience using the ClassVR equipment too.
 Sign up to VRTY to check out VRTY’s curated library which stores over hundreds of 360° images and videos and content marker icons from all over the world just for creators to build their VR/360° projects.
 Since VRTY is a VR creation platform, the creator can plan, film and upload their own 360° images and videos captured from 360° cameras all in one platform.

 Markers commonly known as hotspots contain informational pop–up boxes when the viewer trigger or hover over it in a 360° scene.
 On the VRTY platform, it is called as the content marker, where the creator can add and layer all types of content in one.
 They accept image, GIF, video, text and audio type content.
 Markers are a great tool to add more information to deliver educational details of the scene.
 On top of that, creators can enhance the markers by setting it to move or appear at a certain time in a 360° scene.
 Check out this VR project where it shows VRTY features clearly.
 However, ClassVR does not have the capability of adding and placing markers in a scene to show and add information to the viewers.